 10. The courts of England shall have exclusive jurisdiction to hear and decide any suit, action or proceedings, and to settle any disputes, which may arise out of or in connection with this letter (respectively, “Proceedings” and “Disputes”) and, for these purposes, each party:-

-(a) irrevocably submits to the jurisdiction of the courts of England;
+(a) irrevocably submits to the jurisdiction of the courts of the state of Texas;

 (b) irrevocably waives any objection it might at any time have to the courts of England being nominated as the forum to hear and decide any Proceedings and to settle any Disputes; and

-(c) agrees not to claim that the courts of England are not a convenient or appropriate forum.
+(c) agrees not to claim that the courts of the state of Texas are not a convenient or appropriate forum.

 Please confirm your acceptance of the terms of this letter by signing and returning to us the enclosed copy of this letter.